-At first he taught the Sermon on the Mount, showing how future citizens of this Kingdom of God were expected to behave and treat each other.
-He taught a radical principle of loving even your ‘enemy’.
+At first he taught the Sermon on the Mount, showing how citizens of the Kingdom of God were to behave and treat each other.
+He taught a radical principle of even loving your ‘enemy’.
 Think about how much misery, death, injustice and horror is experienced today (just listen to the news to be reminded) because so many do not listen to his teaching about love.
 If life in the Kingdom of God is to be different than the sometimes hellish life we have in this world then we need to treat each other differently – with love.

 Parable of the Great Banquet